laurelherting/lmh-headspace/AWS/examTips.md

 ### What is horizontal scaling?
+* increase in number of resources
+  * ie. add more hard drives to storage or servers
+  * great for building internet-scale apps

 ### What is vertical scaling?
+  * increase of individual resource
+  * Stop an instance, resize it to a different type (ie. more RAM)
+  * Can reach a limit
+  * costly, but easy to implement, good for short-term

 ### What AWS resources are often used to create stateless applications?
 * answer: dynamo db, s3, efs, etc